 7. Scale your business

-You should, however, have a thought of how you’d wish to grow.
+You should, however, think about how you wish to grow.
 Being a one-person company still doesn’t mean you’ve got to try everything yourself.
-Employees are great once you’ve got a solid book of recurring contracts, but contractors can assist you to bridge any gap.
+Employees are great once you’ve got a solid book of recurring contracts, but freelancers can help you bridge any gap.

 Doing some advanced planning here will assist you to scale faster and easier than waiting to work it out when the workload becomes an excessive amount.